Frequently Asked Questions

 I have never been to camp before.
 Will I be the only new camper there?

 No. Each season we greet many new guests.
 About 30 percent of our campers are new each year.
 We’re happy to say that camp is one of those places where people connect with each other, with new people, with their inner spirit, and with God.
 Many campers return year after year simply to reconnect.
 We look forward to welcoming you and hope that you, too, find this to be a place of community, rest, and a place to connect.

 How is the food?

 We are very proud of the program, facilities, and especially the food at our sites.
 Most of our food is home-made in our kitchen.
 Fresh fruits and vegetables are part of the every day menu.
 We offer a salad bar at almost every meal and a fresh fruit basket where campers can help themselves to a healthy snack any time throughout the day.
 We offer a vegetarian alternative at all meals and make every effort to accommodate special diets.

 I have special food and/or accommodation needs.
 Can you help and how do I communicate my needs?

 We are committed to working with you to do our very best to meet your needs.
-Please communicate with the Managing Director prior to the start of your time with us so we are aware of your needs and can make appropriate arrangements.
+Please communicate your dietary needs on your online health form prior to the start of your time with us so we are aware of your needs and can make appropriate arrangements.

 Are there laundry facilities?